Vlad-Gheorghita/DatingApp/README.md

 # 🌐 DatingApp
-The purpose of this application is to learn and understand the basic steps of making a Full-Stack web application using ASP.NET Core and Angular.
-In this application is included user authentication, messaging service between two users and other functionalities such as liking another user.
-The API was created using ASP.NET Core and the client was created using Angular.
-The messaging service and presence service to see if some user is online or not was realized using websockets via SignalR.
-The website can be seen in the following: [website](https://dtng-app.herokuapp.com/).
+This application aims to provide a hands-on learning experience in developing a Full-Stack web application utilizing ASP.NET Core and Angular.
+It encompasses features such as user authentication, a messaging system between users, and additional functionalities like user liking.
+The API is built with ASP.NET Core, while the client utilizes Angular.
+The messaging and presence services, including online status detection, are facilitated through WebSockets via SignalR.
+You can explore the website at the following link: [website](https://dtng-app.herokuapp.com/).

 ## 🔧 Architecture